deadpine/lumen/README.md

-# lumens
-Exploring the connection between light and humans
+# Lumens: Exploring the connection between light and humans

 ---

-# Project Summary:
+### Project Summary:

 Two Raspberry Pi Pico W devices connected to the internet (one in each house).